Charlie Wilson (Texas politician): "Good Time Charlie"

 In addition to alcohol abuse, Wilson allegedly used illegal drugs.
-In 1980, Wilson was accused of using cocaine at Caesars Palace in Las Vegas; however, the investigation by Justice Department attorney Rudy Giuliani was dropped due to lack of evidence.
+In 1980, Wilson was accused of using cocaine at Caesars Palace in Las Vegas, but an investigation by Justice Department attorney Rudy Giuliani was dropped due to lack of evidence.
 Liz Wickersham told investigators that she saw Wilson use cocaine only once in the Cayman Islands, but this was outside United States jurisdiction.
-In "The Charlie Wilson Real Story" Wilson reveals he traveled to Las Vegas in the summer of 1980, and recalls an experience with two strippers in a hot tub.
+In "The Charlie Wilson Real Story", Wilson reveals he traveled to Las Vegas in the summer of 1980, and recalls an experience with two strippers in a hot tub.

-When questioned about his past alleged cocaine use in 2007 Wilson reaffirmed, "Nobody knows the answer to that and I ain't telling".
+In 2007, when questioned about his past alleged cocaine use, Wilson reaffirmed: "Nobody knows the answer to that and I ain't telling."

 In addition to his "Angels" in the office, Wilson always had a female escort when he was not on the House floor.
 Wilson's primary motivator to be on the Kennedy Center Board of Trustees was so he always had a place to take a date.
 Also, following his second trip to Pakistan, Wilson always brought a female companion with him.
 At one point he even brought Carol Shannon to entertain his hosts with her belly dancing ability.
 Bringing women to Pakistan created tension between Wilson and the CIA in 1987 when the agency refused to fund his girlfriend's travel expenses.
 In response, Wilson cut the agency's funding the next year.
 According to businesswoman and political activist Joanne Herring, Wilson cared about his dates and enjoyed being romantic and caring.
 Although he was an "unapologetic sexist, chauvinistic redneck", he attracted many women over a number of years.

 Wilson has been said to have lived life as "one big party", and lived by the mantra that he could "take his job seriously without taking himself seriously".